Professor

 - The first semester you work in the lab is an evaluation semester.
 To become a full-fledged member of the lab, you must demonstrate your ability to comprehend state-of-the-art research and contribute to a research project that is likely to lead to a high-quality publication.

 Undergraduate students.
 I frequently involve undergraduates in my research, both as independent study students and summer interns.
 My lab also participates in competitions, so I also take on students who are interested in contributing to a team effort.
-Currently, we are involved in the ANA Avatar XPRIZE challenge.
 My minimum guidelines are that you have a 3.7 GPA, relevant coursework, and can contribute at least 10 hours per week to research.
+To introduce yourself, please email me a CV, transcript, and an idea of what projects you would be interested in working on.
+Better yet, give me your ideas on how you might tackle a specific technical problem.

 Note: because a large fraction of my funding comes from NSF, US citizens are much more likely to receive paid summer internships.